NewVistas/FLiR-lepton/README.md

 To visualize the thermal image, what you can do is copy the data from the serial monitor, paste it in an excel sheet and give the data a conditional coloured format.

+Don't use a breadboard between the camera and the Arduino, it may cause some issues, connect it directly with wires.

+Be sure that the lepton core is correctly fitted into its socket, but be careful doing it.

 ### From Raw to temperature

 You cannot get directly those values from the camera, first you should do a calibration.
 The steps I did are the following: